yamule/prospr/README.md

 # ProSPr using pre-computed input files.

 Please see potts_plmDCA.jl/howto.txt if you don't have Matlab license.
+(Run ProSPr with https://github.com/pagnani/PlmDCA)

 ```